madmurphy/libconfini/MANUAL.md

 Key and section names of an INI file however cannot depend on the locale of the machine, since they must be reliably searched for independently of where a machine is located.
-Therefore **libconfini** (and probably any senseful INI parser) will never perform a case folding of Unicode characters out of the ASCII range within key and section names.
 Imagine for example a key named “INI” and imagine that Unicode case folding were performed on key names during string comparisons.
-If you lived in Europe you could look up for such key using its lower case “INI”, while if you lived in Turkey you would have to use the lower case “ını” to find it.
+If you lived in Europe you could look up for such key using its lower case “ini”, while if you lived in Turkey you would have to use the lower case “ını” to find it.
 So the only solution in this context is to consider Unicode characters out of the ASCII range always as case sensitive.
+For this reason, **libconfini** (and probably any senseful INI parser) will never perform a case folding of Unicode characters out of the ASCII range within key and section names.

-It must be said however that most of Unicode characters do not possess a lower and upper case, so most characters out of the ASCII range could theoretically appear without problems in key and section names also in case insensitive INI files (think of the character `§` for example).
+It must be said however that most Unicode characters do not possess a lower and upper case, and most characters outside of the ASCII range could theoretically appear without problems in key and section names also in case insensitive INI files (think of the character `§` for example).
 And, as for case sensitive INI files, no Unicode character would ever represent a problem.
-However, it is still generally more acceptable to use ASCII only within key and section names, and possibly, if needed, non-ASCII Unicode characters within values and comments.
+Nonetheless, it is still generally more acceptable to use ASCII only within key and section names -- and possibly, if needed, non-ASCII Unicode characters within values and comments.

 That said, **libconfini** deals perfectly fine with UTF-8 (but is always case sensitive outside of the ASCII range), so use the latter as you feel appropriate.